MORGAN NICHOLS - Treasurer

 CHRIS NICHOLS - President, Executive Director

 Chris Nichols lives at Lucky Chance Ranch in the beautiful El Dorado National Forest of Northern California with her husband, Morgan, amazing rescue cat Tink, and adopted dogs Barney and Moxie .
-She is a licensed Optician and a registered technical speaker with the National Board of Opticianry.
-She currently works as a Product Manager for a global vision organization.
+Chris is a Realtor with Century 21 Select Group Real Estate in El Dorado Hills.

 Chris served on the board of Lifesavers, Inc. from 2006 to 2009, exiting as Vice President.
 She was instrumental in the development of the curriculum for Happy Horse Academy, a natural horsemanship program developed for Lifesavers.
 She also earned her EAGALA Horse Specialist Certification in 2008.